vwolanyk/closures-assignment/README.md

 ## The Big Mistake (that everybody makes)

-It would seem reasonable to expect the page to log out both the content of the list element (which it did, successfully) and the appropriate number, `1`, `2`, or `3`.
-But it printed out `4`!
-Surprise and confusion are just as reasonable.
+It would seem reasonable to expect the page to log out both the content of the list element (which it did, successfully) and the appropriate secret message.
+But it printed out `undefined`!
+Notice as well that it printed out the number `3` for each click instead of `0`, `1`, and `2`.
+This means `index` is `3`, and there is no secret message at that index.

 Nearly every JavaScript developer has at some point been tripped up by this exact issue.
 To understand it, let's go back to our `callMeOnMyCellPhone` example.